wernerglinka/ms-start-docs/src/sections/text.md

         isDark: false
     text:
       prefix: ""
-      title: "Examples"
+      title: "Example"
       header: "h2"
       subtitle: ""
       prose: |-
         In this example the text section is used as a primary Call To Action banner.
+The banner spans the full page width and a background image is used with the text set to light.
+The CTA link is selected to be a button with default styling.
     hasCtas: false
     ctas:
       - url: ""